gitacoco/thesis-project/README.md

 ### Sun May 9<!-- omit in toc -->

+- [ ] Panorama background with Three.js
+  - [x] On-location shooting in Xixi Museum
+  - [x] Mapping the AR comnnections
-- [ ] Credit button
+  - [ ] reorder the items on the website
-- [ ] Prototype of Threats and Actions view
+- [ ] Prototype of the Threats and Actions view
-- [ ] Conservation view
+- [ ] the Conservation view
   - [ ] Force layout in the conservation view
   - [ ] 'Group by' feature in the conservation view
   - [ ] Label of the group
-- [ ] Panorama background with Three.js
-  - [ ] On-location shooting at Xixi Museum
-  - [ ] Mapping the AR comnnections
+  - [ ] Color encoding of the group pack

 ### Mon May 10<!-- omit in toc -->